gchq/sleeper/CONTRIBUTING.md

 ### Raising issues

 You can raise feature requests or bugs as issues in GitHub.
-For bugs, please ensure you include steps to reproduce the problem.
-For feature requests, please give as much information as you can on why you want the change and what value it represents to you.
+Please fill in all relevant information.

 Before submitting an issue, please ensure you search the existing issues to check if your change has already been requested.
+Comment on any issue to let us know you're interested.

 ### Contributing code